What Jobs Can You Get After Taking EM385 Training?

 Safety and Health Manager

-Acquiring EM385 certification through suitable training is the best way to acquire the skills, knowledge, and experience you need to handle government contracts.
-The projects are planned under the jurisdiction of the US Army Corps of Engineers [USACE] and in accordance with their SSHO (Site Safety Health Official) guidelines.
+Acquiring EM385 certification through suitable training is best to develop the skills, knowledge, and experience you need to handle government contracts.
+The projects are planned under the US Army Corps of Engineers [USACE] and by their SSHO (Site Safety Health Official) guidelines.

 Handling Military Projects

-The projects that are put out for bids by the Department of Defense usually require specific certification and are high proprietary.
-Personnel who have EM385 training are usually chosen for these, and most find themselves in military weapons facilities where their expertise is needed for safety and compliance regulations.
+Department of Defense projects usually require specific certification and are highly proprietary.
+Personnel who have EM385 training are generally chosen for these, and most find themselves in military weapons facilities where their expertise is needed for safety and compliance regulations.
 You may also find yourself working in federal storage facilities that store military equipment for airfield and army operations.

 Jobs at Cape Canaveral